revanthb3000/GmailChatAutoResponder/README.md

-IMChatAutoResponder
+GmailChatAutoResponder
 ==================

 The perfect way to keep your contacts entertained even when you're not around.
+This uses an old version of python-xmpp library that seems to be working well for GMail.
+Facebook's been giving me troubles though.
+Look for that in a different repository.

 Features:
 ---------